-The M43 system offers the perfect blend of portability and power, with many features to offer for the money.
+The M43 system offers the perfect blend of portability and power, with many features to provide for the money.

-While the first Micro Four-Thirds cameras sported a mere 12-megapixels of resolution, many of today’s more advanced M43 cameras offer up to 20-megapixels, allowing you to create some really large prints of your seascape photos.
+While the first Micro Four-Thirds cameras sported a mere 12-megapixels of resolution, many of today’s more advanced M43 cameras offer up to 20-megapixels, allowing you to create some enormous prints of your seascape photos.

 The M43 system also comes equipped with IBIS (In Body Image Stabilization), which is very handy when shooting seascape photography, or even wildlife and street photography for that matter.

-The image stabilization feature allows you to capture shake-free shots in low light conditions and when shooting at slower shutter speeds.
+The image stabilization feature allows you to capture shake-free shots in low light conditions and shoot at slower shutter speeds.

 Some other features that an M43 system has that make it perfect for seascape photography include faster processing and autofocus speeds (which allow you to capture those fleeting moments of perfect lighting and composition), and of course, convenient portability so you can carry the camera along the shoreline as you scope out the perfect location for your shots.

 Overall, the M43 system offers a lightweight yet feature-rich camera that’s capable of taking impressive seascape photos.